 We'll provide ongoing support, including exciting and inspiring fundraising ideas and everything you need to get started.

 The health and safety of our volunteers and supporters are always our top priority.
-As the situation with COVID-19 evolves, please ensure any fundraising you carryout is within current guidelines.
+Please ensure any fundraising is carried out within the current social distancing guidelines.